mordak/playbook-dev-tools/README.md

 where TASK is one of [fetch | patch | build | install | bundle | deploy].

-When launching BG shell you do not get a login shell by default, so in order to process your .profile and fix your $PATH, you will need to launch a login shell
+If you don't get a shell with your .profile processed, launch a login shell:

     sh -l

-The BG shell author says that getting a login shell by default should be coming in an update very soon, which will be nice.
 The playbook also ships with ksh (but not bash), so you could use ksh instead of sh.

 ## Uninstalling